-All employees covered by this agreement are provided with a Delta Dental Plan through HealthTrust.
+All employees covered by this Agreement are provided with a Delta Dental Plan through HealthTrust.
 The City contributes up to three hundred dollars (\$300.00) per year towards the cost of this benefit.
 Employees pay the premium cost above \$300.00 through payroll deduction.
 The Base Option 5 Coverage A, B; Mid Option 3D Coverage A, B, C and High Option 1S coverage A, B, C, and D are available to the employee in either Single, Two-Person or Family Plans.

-29.4 Reimbursement Accounts:
+Reimbursement Accounts: 29.4

 Reimbursement accounts offer a tax effective way to pay certain healthcare and dependent care expenses.
-Two types of reimbursement accounts are available to all employees:
+Two types of reimbursement accounts are available to all

-- Medical Flexible Spending Account: maximum annual contribution is equal to IRS contribution limit. - Dependent Care Flexible Spending Account: maximum annual contribution the lesser of the follows: - o \$5,000 if you are married and file joint tax returns, or if you are single, - o \$2,500 if you are married and file separately, or - o The lower of you and your spouse's income.
+- Medical Flexible Spending Account: maximum annual contribution is equal to IRS contribution limit. - Dependent Care Flexible Spending Account: maximum annual contribution the lesser - o \$5,000 if you are married and file joint tax returns, or if you are single, - o \$2,500 if you are married and file separately, or - o The lower of you and your spouse's income.

-These deductions shall be prorated for employees who are employed for less than a full calendar year.
+These deductions shall be pro-rated for employees who are employed for less than a full calendar year.